hoostus/fincen_114/README.md

 ...
 ```

+Using this script means

+1. You don't accidentally forget any accounts.
+2. You don't have to remember/lookup/calculate the maximum account value in $USD.
+3. You dont' have to lookup the account numbers of all your foreign accounts.

 # FinCEN 114

 FinCEN Report 114[1] is required to be filed every year for Americans who
 hold a bank account overseas.
 You have to list every foreign bank account,
-along with the maximum account value during the year, the account number,
+**along with the maximum account value during the year**, the account number,
 the name of the institution, and some other similar details.

 For many Americans, this is not necessarily challenging to gather.
 If you